What is Brainspotting?

 WHAT HAPPENS DURING A BRAINSPOTTING SESSION?

 During a brainspotting session, the client will be guided to bring attention to a targeted subject matter as the starting focal point for the session.
 The starting point can be broad or specific - a memory, an emotion, a sensation or even a desired state of being.
 An eye position (known as the “brainspot”) and body sensations that are associated with the targeted theme will be explored.
 The “brainspot” provides a doorway into the neural-circuitry that holds the targeted theme or activation, as the eyes provide a direct doorway to the mid-brain.
-By staying with the felt somatic body sensations while the eyes are held on the designated location, the brain and body begins to reorganize, transforming and processing habituated modes of operating that are no longer of service to the expansion and healing of the client while providing a discharge of stagnant or locked up energy within the bodymind and spirit.
+By staying with the felt somatic body sensations while the eyes are held on the designated location, the brain and body begins to reorganize, transforming and processing habituated modes of operating that are no longer of service to the expansion and healing of the client and often provide a discharge of stagnant or locked up energy within the bodymind and spirit.